GinaGrg1/kafka-intro/README.md

 ```
 kafka-console-producer --broker-list 127.0.0.1:9092 --topic first_topic
 ```
 # Consume data from a topic.
-[Do not include --zookeeper option].
+Do not include --zookeeper option
 ```
 kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic
 ```